ethereum/devp2p/caps/eth.md

 corresponding cell.
 This can be achieved by tracking the set of transaction hashes and cell indices announced by each peer.

-To manage uplink bandwidth usage, a node may disconnect peers that issue excessive requests.
-This can be enforced by monitoring factors such as the number of requested cells over a given period.
-A client connected to a supernode that stores the entire custody set should distribute its requests as evenly as possible.
-To avoid being banned by the peer, it must also respect a probability parameter $p$.
-With probability $p$, it should request 50% of the data from a single peer, and with probability $1 – p$, it should request subsets of cells collectively from multiple peers.
+To manage uplink bandwidth usage, a node may disconnect peers that send excessive requests.
+This can be enforced by monitoring metrics such as the number of requested cells over a given period.
+A client that want to store the entire blob should distribute its requests as evenly as possible.
+To avoid being banned by its peer, it must also respect a probability parameter $p$.
+With probability $p$, it can request 50% of the data from a single peer, but with probability $1 – p$, it should request subsets of cells collectively from multiple peers.

 ### Transaction Encoding and Validity